fridaystephan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file '2-hellofile' displays the contents of /etc/passwd' The script '3-twofiles' display the contents of two directories The script '4-lastlines' displays the lines of etc/passwd
+The file '2-hellofile' displays the contents of /etc/passwd' The script '3-twofiles' display the contents of two directories The script '4-lastlines' displays the lines of etc/passwd The file '5-firstlines' displays the first ten lines of the file /etc/passwd